 Remember this is a group experience you are booking.
 It is a condition of booking that you follow the group leader's instructions and take responsibility for your rostered tasks.
-It is important that every member of the group is attentive and looks out for each group member's health and security.
+It is important that every member of the group is attentive and looks out for each member of the group's health and security.
 All in your group will appreciate your co-operation with this.